pinakshah/frontend-nanodegree-mobile-portfolio/README.md

 To get started, check out the repository, follow the instructions to build the source.

-`NOTE: Befor you getting started, make sure you have nodejs install on your system.`
+`NOTE: Before you getting started, make sure you have nodejs install on your system.`

 ### Getting started